SharePoint/sp-dev-docs/docs/spfx/use-microsoft-graph-toolkit.md

 ## What is Microsoft Graph Toolkit

 Microsoft Graph Toolkit is a collection of reusable, framework-agnostic components and authentication providers for accessing and working with Microsoft Graph.
-The components are fully functional right of out of the box, with built-in providers that authenticate with and fetch data from Microsoft Graph.
+The components are fully functional right out of the box, with built-in providers that authenticate with and fetch data from Microsoft Graph.

 Microsoft Graph Toolkit makes it easy to use Microsoft Graph in your application.
-The following example shows calendar events of the signed-in user with just one line of code by using the [Agenda](/graph/toolkit/components/agenda?WT.mc_id=m365-29707-wmastyka) component.
+The following example shows the calendar events of the signed-in user with just one line of code using the [Agenda](/graph/toolkit/components/agenda?WT.mc_id=m365-29707-wmastyka) component.

 > [!VIDEO https://mgt.dev/iframe.html?id=components-mgt-agenda--simple&source=docs]